Challenge 21

-Challenge 21 and Challenge 25 are part of a scheme in the United Kingdom, introduced by the British Beer and Pub Association (BBPA), with the intention of preventing young people gaining access to age restricted products including cigarettes and alcoholic beverages.
+Challenge 21 and Challenge 25 are part of a scheme in the United Kingdom, that was introduced by the British Beer and Pub Association (BBPA), with the intention of preventing young people gaining access to age restricted products including cigarettes and alcoholic beverages.
 Under the scheme, customers attempting to buy age-restricted products are asked to prove their age if in the retailer's opinion they look under 21 or 25, even though the minimum age to buy alcohol and cigarettes in the UK is 18.

 Overview

 The scheme was launched in 2005 in a JD Wetherspoon outlet in Biddulph.
 The scheme has since been taken over by the Retail of Alcohol Standards Group (RASG).

-According to government figures the scheme has been successful in reducing the number of under-18s gaining access to alcohol.
+According to government figures, the scheme has been successful in reducing the number of under-18s gaining access to alcohol.

 In May 2007, it was reported that Asda stores in Scotland were operating a Challenge 25 scheme, whereby anyone who appeared to be below the age of 25, seven years above the age required to buy alcohol in the UK, could be asked to provide a form of ID such as a passport, driving licence or PASS-accredited proof of age card.

 As of 2011, the four main supermarket chains (Asda, Tesco, Sainsbury’s and Morrisons), Marks & Spencer, Co-op Food, Bargain Booze and Waitrose all apply the Challenge 25 policy.
 Some have further rules, such as requiring ID from all members of a group in order to proceed with the sale (leading to adults well over 25 sometimes being refused service when shopping with a younger partner, friend or child).
 Furthermore, some supermarkets have trialled a policy of asking all alcohol purchasers for ID irrespective of apparent age, which has led to senior citizens as old as 86 being refused service.

 In many of the large supermarket chains, including Marks & Spencer, The Co-operative and Waitrose, a shop assistant found selling alcohol to an underage person is liable to severe punishment by their employer, including possible dismissal, in addition to the standard legal penalties.
 In any of these companies, the 'Think 25' policy is drilled into all employees very stringently.